Kiryuumaru/NukeBuildHelpers/docs/BuildEntry.md

 ### Usage

-* Running any plain execution:
+* Running any plain execution

     ```csharp
     using NukeBuildHelpers.Entry.Extensions;